 The symptoms may be similar to those of a cold or flu, but they tend to last longer.

 If you have a lung infection, here are the most common symptoms to expect:

 Coughing helps to rid your body of the mucus produced from inflammation of your airways and lungs.
 This mucus may also contain blood.

 With bronchitis or pneumonia, you may have a cough that produces thick mucus that may have a distinct color, including:

 A cough can linger for several weeks even after other symptoms have improved.

 A fever occurs as your body tries to fight off the infection.
-Normal body temperature is typically around 98.6°F (37°C).
+Your normal body temperature is typically around 98.6°F (37°C).

 If you have a bacterial lung infection, your fever may rise as high as a dangerous 105°F (40.5°C).

 Any high fever above 102°F (38.9°C) often results in many other symptoms, such as:

 You should see a doctor or healthcare professional if your fever goes above 102°F (38.9°C) or if it lasts more than 3 days.